 370 – 379, 470 – 479.
 Topics in Sociology.
 (S)

 A single problem area of major importance in sociology.
 The content may change from semester to semester.
 Different topics may be taken for credit more than once.

 An in-depth investigation of economic, political and cultural aspects of globalization.
 Topics include migration, economic inequality, transnational social movements, development and trade, the future of the nation-state, urbanization and culture/media.
 Students will be expected to write a substantial research paper.
-Prerequisites: SOC 100 and SOC 301, or permission of instructor.
-Hodos
+Prerequisites: SOC 100 and either SOC 210 or IST 200.

 Independent study directed by the Sociology staff.
 Permission of chairperson.

 Topics Courses Expected to be Offered in 2020-2021